reidrac/dan64/README.markdown

 directory.

-If `avrdude` is installed and you want to deploy to an Arduino Uno board you can try `make upload`, although some tweaking may be requited.
+If `avrdude` is installed and you want to deploy to an Arduino Uno board you can try `make upload`, although some tweaking may be required (eg, the USB port).

 The examples and the CC65 runtime require the
 [CC65 compiler](https://github.com/cc65/cc65).
 If the binaries are in